Tauvic/DriverAwareness/README.md

 * Develop a basic prototype
     * learn more about the subject of safe driving, sensors, data processing, machine learning
-    * to find out if its possible to develop a cost effective solution
+    * find out if its possible to develop a cost effective solution
-    * to demonstrate its capabilities
+    * demonstrate its capabilities
 * If this first step succeeds, try to interest parties to actually develop and use such systems
 * If not then I have lost nothing and learned a lot.